VincentTam/vincenttam.github.io/source/_posts/2014-12-31-read-a-proof-about-the-transitivity-of-characteristic-subgroups.markdown

 I *couldn't* understand why $g(K)=K$.
 I googled "strongly normal transitivity", but *couldn't* find anything relevant.
-I changed the words, and find [the proof on ProofWiki][pf].
+I changed the words, and found [the proof on ProofWiki][pf].
 Then I realised why I got stuck: when I wrote the definition of characteristic subgroup symbolically, I *didn't* pay enough attention to '∀'.